-Studio lights overcome much of the above, and offer expandability and versatility too, but are NOT portable or automatic.
+Studio lights overcome much of the above, and offer expandability and versatility too, but are NOT portable or TTL.
 Any manual flash system (speedlights or studio lights) allows total and precise control, but the downside is that it is very manual.
-Tedious even.
-However, this is also the strong plus which appeals to many people, because then you can do absolutely anything you are able to do, the limitation is only in your abilities to imagine and do it.
+Tedious even (but a flash light meter sure makes setup be fast and easy and repeatable).
+However, this is also the strong plus which appeals to many people, because then you can do anything you are able to do, the limitation is only in your abilities to imagine and do it.

-Speedlights: Most, but not all, speedlights offer TTL.
-These offer TTL for one flash connected to the hot shoe, but in digital today, multiple flash units require a system like the Nikon Commander to do multiple TTL flash.
+Speedlights: Most, but not all, speedlights offer TTL (on the designated cameras).
+These offer TTL for one flash connected to the hot shoe, but in digital today, multiple flash units require a special system like the Nikon Commander to do multiple TTL flash (with compatible flash units).

 Studio lights: None offer TTL.

-This is of course a major difference - automatic TTL vs. Manual flash operation.
-Manual flash is a fine system, especially popular in a multiple light studio situation, but if you want TTL, you gotta have the proper speedlight system, and all other differences may not count if you want TTL.
+This is a major difference, automatic TTL vs. Manual flash operation.
+Manual flash is a fine system, especially popular and usually preferred in a multiple light studio situation.
+You set up your lights carefully, and you don't want TTL to be changing the exposure when the subject turns their head and affects the reflection and the metering.
+But if you do want TTL, you gotta have the proper speedlight system, and all other differences may not count if you want TTL.
 This choice must be decided first.
-(See System Expandability below)
+(But see System Expandability below)